Book Review: The Dry

 About The Author:

-In 2014, Jane submitted a short story which was one of 12 chosen for the Big Issue‘s annual Fiction Edition.
+In 2014, Jane submitted a short story, one of 12 chosen for the Big Issue‘s annual Fiction Edition.

 That inspired her to pursue creative writing more seriously, and that year she applied for an online 12-week novel writing course.